josnelihurt/learning-cuda/README.md

 Started as a weekend project to learn CUDA.
 What began as a simple question—"How fast can I get image filters running on GPU vs CPU?"—has evolved into a full learning platform covering GPU programming, video processing, neural networks, and production infrastructure.
 Code quality varies—some parts are clean, others are "it works" territory, but that's part of the learning process.

 **What I've learned so far**: CUDA kernels are fun once you get the hang of them.
 Memory management is tricky.
 Shared memory optimization makes a huge difference.
 And building a real system teaches you way more than following tutorials.
-The current architecture—with its dual-path CGO/gRPC approach and shared library design—provides a solid foundation for exploring microservices, multi-accelerator support, and distributed processing.
+The current architecture—with its gRPC-based distributed processing and shared library design—provides a solid foundation for exploring microservices, multi-accelerator support, and distributed processing.

-**Current State**: The platform now supports multiple processing backends (CGO direct loading and gRPC remote service), dynamic filter discovery, comprehensive observability, and production deployment.
-The shared library architecture allows both local and remote processing while maintaining the same filter implementations.
+**Current State**: The platform now uses gRPC for all processing communication, enabling the Go server to run in the cloud without NVIDIA dependencies while GPU processing happens on dedicated hardware.
+The system supports dynamic filter discovery, comprehensive observability, and production deployment.
+The shared library architecture allows remote processing while maintaining the same filter implementations.

 **Philosophy**: Learn by building something you'd actually use.
 Every feature should teach you something new about either GPU programming or software engineering.
 The evolution from a weekend project to a full platform demonstrates how real-world requirements drive architectural decisions and learning.